 As demand for renewable energy gathers pace, Optimal has recognised the need to provide commercial and industrial customers with a mechanism to eliminate the carbon emissions from their natural gas usage in their operations.

 With many industrial customers requiring up to 70% of their overall energy requirements for thermal processes, green grid electricity is simply not an option for most of these companies.
-Speaking on the launch of Optimal Renewable Gas Optimal CEO, Craig Dugan, said: “We are working with a number of customers to further reduce their greenhouse gas emissions through behind the meter cogeneration.
+Speaking on the launch of Optimal Renewable Gas, Optimal CEO, Craig Dugan, said: “We are working with a number of customers to further reduce their greenhouse gas emissions through behind-the-meter cogeneration."

-These systems typically have an efficiency of around 75% and hence provide an effective pathway for our customers to reduce their overall greenhouse gas emissions.
+"These systems typically have an efficiency of around 75% and hence provide an effective pathway for our customers to reduce their overall greenhouse gas emissions.
 If we can provide them with green grid gas, their cogeneration systems will deliver 100% renewable green electricity and heat behind the meter.
 Their additional thermal and electricity requirements can then be met by using green grid gas in their boilers and green grid electricity for the remainder of their electrical requirements”.

-Mr Dugan added: “For most of these customers, simply replacing large boilers or gas fired equipment with electric powered equipment is just not possible.
+Mr Dugan added: “For most of these customers, simply replacing large boilers or gas-fired equipment with electric-powered equipment is just not possible.
 We are currently working with a customer whose electrical demand is 8 MW, but their thermal demand is three times larger.
 The grid in their area simply does not have the capacity to provide the energy requirements of their boilers.”

 “We are delighted to secure the service of Dr John Hewson as we have moved into our development phase of this exciting endeavour.
 Dr Hewson brings a wealth of experience that will be invaluable in navigating the path forward,” said Mr Dugan.

-“For Governments to address Australia’s growing waste disposal problems, biogas offers an ideal pathway to not only divert material from landfill, but to also provide a valuable renewable fuel, and deliver important reductions in emissions.
+“For Governments to address Australia’s growing waste disposal problems, biogas offers an ideal pathway to not only divert material from landfills, but to also provide a valuable renewable fuel, and deliver important reductions in emissions.
 It will also create significant jobs and economic growth in the construction and operation of these plants.
 It is a win-win-win solution”, Hewson says.